harrybite/GoETHWallet/README.md

 # GoETHWallet

-This is a CLI App example using the [Cobra](https://github.com/spf13/cobra).
-This CLI app generate the ethereum wallet randomlly, as well as extract the wallet from ethereum private key
+This is a CLI App example using the [Cobra](https://github.com/spf13/cobra) library.
+This CLI app generates Ethereum wallets randomly and extracts the wallet address from an Ethereum private key.

-Available Commands:
+## Available Commands

-  completion  Generate the autocompletion script for the specified shell eth         extract ethereum wallet address form private key help        Help about any command version     print the version of cli
+- `completion`: Generate the autocompletion script for the specified shell

-Flags:
-  -h, --help   help for cli

-main commands are under eth command
+- `eth`: Extract Ethereum wallet address from a private key
+- `help`: Help about any command
+- `version`: Print the version of the CLI

+## Flags

+- `-h, --help`: Help for the CLI

+## Main Commands (Under `eth` Command)

-Available Commands:
+### Available Commands
-  ethwallet   get ethereum wallet form private key usgin flag --key [privatekey] generate    generate ethereum base wallet address

-Flags:
-  -h, --help   help for eth
+- `ethwallet`: Get Ethereum wallet from a private key using the flag `--key [privatekey]`
+- `generate`: Generate an Ethereum base wallet address

+### Flags

+- `-h, --help`: Help for `eth` command